GreensfingeExperiment/.github/profile/README.md

 ## ✅ Final Notes

-We appreciate your participation.
-Once you’ve completed the tasks, please take a moment to fill out the questionnaire available at the following link: [Link Form](https://forms.gle/r4M7BeECis9mBQqYA)
+Thank you for participating!
+After completing the tasks, please fill out the questionnaire at: [Link Form](https://forms.gle/r4M7BeECis9mBQqYA).

-This study aims to understand how small code adaptations — such as disabling non-essential features — can contribute to energy savings without compromising the main functionality of an application.
-By observing your interaction with different application scenarios, we hope to gather insights into the practicality and effectiveness of this approach.
+This study explores how small code adaptations, like disabling non-essential features, can save energy without affecting core functionality.

-Your feedback is essential to improving the framework and identifying potential areas of impact in real-world software development.
-The results may help guide future tools and practices that prioritize energy efficiency as a first-class concern in software engineering.
+Your feedback will help us improve the framework and guide future energy-efficient software practices — `please also send your results to us via email.` (can be found in the "Contact Information" section)

 ---